Saint Blaise Abbey, Black Forest: 17th century – present

 The abbey was dissolved in the course of secularisation in 1806 and the monastic premises were thereupon used as one of the earliest mechanised factories in Germany.
 The monks however, under the last Prince-Abbot Dr Berthold Rottler, found their way to St. Paul's Abbey in the Lavanttal in Austria, where they settled in 1809.

 From 1934, the remaining buildings have been occupied by the well-known Jesuit college, the Kolleg St. Blasien.

 St Blaise's "Cathedral"

 The abbey church burnt down in 1768, and was rebuilt as a Neoclassical round church by the architect Pierre Michel d'Ixnard, with an enormous dome 46 metres across and 63 metres high (the third-largest in Europe north of the Alps), during the years up to 1781 under the Prince-Abbot Martin Gerbert.
 It was consecrated in 1784.

 It remains as the Dom St Blasius, or "St Blaise's Cathedral" (so called because of its size and magnificence, not because it is a cathedral in any ecclesiastical or administrative sense).
-Dom properly denotes or means an important church (as the main church of a town or a city), not a cathedal (seat of a bishop), Kathedrale in German.
+Dom properly denotes or means an important church (as the main church of a town or a city), not a cathedral (seat of a bishop), Kathedrale in German.
 The effects of another catastrophic fire in 1874 were only finally remedied in the 1980s.